mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

     - the file `CHANGES.txt` is a Release History
       It shows an overview of the differences between the succeeding versions of SPPAS
     - the copyright and a copy of the licenses
-    - the `documentation in PDF`
+    - the `documentation.pdf` is this documentation in printable version
-    - the slides of the document `SPPAS for Dummies`
-    - the `references` sub-folder includes PDF files of some publications about SPPAS
+    - the `thePhoneticianSPPAS.pdf` is the main publication about SPPAS
-    - the `solutions` of the exercises proposed in the chapter "Scripting with Python and SPPAS"
+    - the `scripting_solutions` of the exercises proposed in the chapter "Scripting with Python and SPPAS"
-    - the `etc` directory is for internal use: never modify or remove it!

 ### Update